Genome: Sequencing and mapping

 A genome sequence is the complete list of the nucleotides (A, C, G, and T for DNA genomes) that make up all the chromosomes of an individual or a species.
 Within a species, the vast majority of nucleotides are identical between individuals, but sequencing multiple individuals is necessary to understand the genetic diversity.

 In 1976, Walter Fiers at the University of Ghent (Belgium) was the first to establish the complete nucleotide sequence of a viral RNA-genome (Bacteriophage MS2).
-The next year, Fred Sanger completed the first DNA-genome sequence: Phage Φ-X174, of 5386 base pairs.
+The next year, Fred Sanger completed the first DNA-genome sequence: Phage X174, of 5386 base pairs.
 The first bacterial genome to be sequenced was that of Haemophilus influenzae, completed by a team at The Institute for Genomic Research in 1995.
 A few months later, the first eukaryotic genome was completed, with sequences of the 16 chromosomes of budding yeast Saccharomyces cerevisiae published as the result of a European-led effort begun in the mid-1980s.
 The first genome sequence for an archaeon, Methanococcus jannaschii, was completed in 1996, again by The Institute for Genomic Research.

 The development of new technologies has made genome sequencing dramatically cheaper and easier, and the number of complete genome sequences is growing rapidly.
 The US National Institutes of Health maintains one of several comprehensive databases of genomic information.
 Among the thousands of completed genome sequencing projects include those for rice, a mouse, the plant Arabidopsis thaliana, the puffer fish, and the bacteria E. coli.
 In December 2013, scientists first sequenced the entire genome of a Neanderthal, an extinct species of humans.
 The genome was extracted from the toe bone of a 130,000-year-old Neanderthal found in a Siberian cave.

-New sequencing technologies, such as massive parallel sequencing have also opened up the prospect of personal genome sequencing as a diagnostic tool, as pioneered by Manteia Predictive Medicine.
-A major step toward that goal was the completion in 2007 of the full genome of James D. Watson, one of the co-discoverers of the structure of DNA.

-Whereas a genome sequence lists the order of every DNA base in a genome, a genome map identifies the landmarks.
-A genome map is less detailed than a genome sequence and aids in navigating around the genome.
-The Human Genome Project was organized to map and to sequence the human genome.
-A fundamental step in the project was the release of a detailed genomic map by Jean Weissenbach and his team at the Genoscope in Paris.

-Reference genome sequences and maps continue to be updated, removing errors and clarifying regions of high allelic complexity.
-The decreasing cost of genomic mapping has permitted genealogical sites to offer it as a service, to the extent that one may submit one's genome to crowdsourced scientific endeavours such as DNA.LAND at the New York Genome Center, an example both of the economies of scale and of citizen science.